dfkaye/dfkaye-blog/content/posts/my-web-development-philosophy.md

 ## Writing what you need is not reinventing the wheel.

-### Using someone else's package is no safer than writing from scratch.
+Using someone else's package is no safer than writing from scratch.
 Read this post by @rachelbythebay on [Tripping over the potholes in too many libraries](https://rachelbythebay.com/w/2020/08/09/lib/).

-### Prefer minimalism.
+### Minimalism is a skill.

 {{< rawhtml >}}
 Read this post by Tero Piirainen from <time>2019</time> on <a href="https://volument.com/blog/minimalism-the-most-undervalued-development-skill">Minimalism: The most undervalued development skill</a>.